pfertyk/hex_generator/README.md

 ![Space](examples/board3.png)

-An example of exported board can be found in examples/board.txt
+An example of a board text file can be found in examples/board.txt